Karaoke Files

 This is your video source (or audio if it’s audio only).
 Click on this button and grab your file to add it.
 You can also drag & drop it directly.

-Subtitle file
+Lyrics file

-Parent Karaokes
+Parent Song(s)

 By selecting a parent, users will see all their versions at once.